 The fellowship will start with a part-time, eight-week, remote training boot camp that will run between the first week of June through the first week of August.
 Upon completion of summer programming, Fellows will be funded to travel to the Roosevelt Network’s annual student retreat in Hyde Park, NY in early August.
 Students will then return to campus for the school year with a stipend and support from Roosevelt national staff, Roosevelt’s national student leadership team, and an alumni advisor as they work to build their chapter and pursue their policy project.

 WHO SHOULD APPLY?

 - Community college and public university students who will not be graduating or transferring in the next academic year.

-Over the summer, each Forge Fellow is expected to complete 10–12 hours per week.
+Over the summer, each Forge Fellow is expected to complete 10–12 hours of fellowship work per week.
 Some of this time will be spent in mandatory training webinars and staff check-ins, and some of it will be independent work researching and drafting campus-specific materials.
-When Fellows return to campus after the summer, they may structure their time based on their schedule as they work to build their chapter and implement their policy projects on campus.
-Fellows will have regular check-ins with an alumni mentor to discuss progress toward their goals, and opportunities for in-person collaboration with alumni and/or other fellows.
+Toward the end of the summer, fellows will also be paired with an alumni advisor who will help support their work throughout the school year.